 Inside the Evergreen Tunnel.

-Emerging out of the Evergreen Tunnel back into daylight.
+Emerging from the tunnel back into daylight.

 The journey to Inlet Centre station.